Matheuscrz/Matheuscrz/README.md

 - 👋 Hi, I'm @Matheuscrz, a Computer Engineering student at the Federal University of Sergipe (UFS).

-- 👀 I'm a junior developer and always looking to improve my skills.
+- 👀 I'm a junior developer, always looking to improve my skills.
 I have experience with C# using the .NET framework, relational databases like PostgreSQL, and non-relational databases.

 - 🌱 Currently, I work as a junior developer at Sergipetec, where I am responsible for managing and developing a monitoring and management system in the software factory.
 My role includes system planning, database implementation, and backend development.
 I am gaining valuable experience in project and team management while continuing my journey as a backend developer.